lucidworks/banana/README.md

 #### Banana Web App run in a WebServer

-Banana is a an AngularJS app and can be run in any webserver that has access to Solr.
+Banana is an AngularJS app and can be run in any webserver that has access to Solr.
 You will need to enable CORS on the Solr instances that you query, or configure a proxy that makes requests to banana and Solr as same-origin.
 We typically recommend the latter approach.

 #### Storing Dashboards in Solr